FangchenLiu/map_planner/README.md

 # Mapping State Space using Landmarks for Universal Goal Reaching
-Our method is designed for goal-reaching problem, in which we combine low-level RL policy with search on a graph-based environment map.
+We combine low-level RL policy with search algorithm to solve the goal-reaching problem.
+We build a graph-based environment map from past experience which couples sampling and end-to-end training.

 ## Paper
 This paper is accepted by NeurIPS 2019.
 For more details, please refer to [our paper](http://papers.nips.cc/paper/8469-mapping-state-space-using-landmarks-for-universal-goal-reaching).